jmodjeska/simstore/README.md

 ```

 ## Reporting
-The [reports](https://github.com/jmodjeska/simstore/blob/master/lib/controllers/reports.rb) module contains logic to build common reports.
+The [reports](https://github.com/jmodjeska/simstore/blob/master/lib/controllers/reports.rb) module contains logic to build common reports and save them in HTML format using the predefined templates in `/config/templates.yml`.
 There are also numerous [queries](https://github.com/jmodjeska/simstore/blob/master/lib/models/queries.rb) available so you can roll your own.